Last Updated on

 To get poker straight hair, women would iron it, often using a brown paper bag over the hair to help prevent it getting singed.

-Influenced by the American Civil Rights Movement, students and jazz musicians (like Nina Simone) started leaving their hair unstraightened as a symbol of racial pride.
+Influenced by the American Civil Rights Movement, students, activists and jazz musicians (like Nina Simone) started leaving their hair natural and not straightened as a symbol of racial pride.
 Natural hair was a strong political symbol of black pride and identity.

-Popularity of the Afro peaked in the late ’60s into the ’70s, during which time it moved from being a political statement into being fashionable.
-Ultimately, it became so fashionable that white people got their hair permed to be tight and curly (e.g. Barbra Streisand).
+Popularity of the Afro peaked in the late 1960s into the 1970s, during which time it moved from being a political statement into being fashionable.
+Ultimately, it became so fashionable that white people got their hair permed to be tight and curly (for example, Barbra Streisand).

 Combs and slides were made of plastic and often decorated with bows, rhinestones, bright swirls or mod-inspired black and white geometric patterns.